 – Single-payer health care in the US

 – Disney divesting ESPN

 – Casual physical contact with strangers

-– Business models based on confining strangers for a period of time (stadiums, theaters, cruise ships, airplanes, public transportation)
+– Business models based on confining strangers for a period of time (stadiums, theaters, cruise ships, airplanes, public transportation, professional sports)

 – Business models based on individual, retail sales

 – Social pressure to attend events that you’d rather not attend.

 – work from home is no longer a differentiating HR benefit, it’s an expected part of the employment contract.

 – The decline of church-going (esp Catholic) in the US, and by extension the Boy Scouts.

 – checkout clerks